arilaakso/viewinginsights/README.md

 If you want to have more control over the categories, you can do it manually with FIXED CATEGORY OPTION (recommended)
- - Define fixed categories at the beginning of the `fixed_clustering.py` file in `FIXED_CHANNEL_CATEGORIES`.
+ - Define fixed categories and some channels at the beginning of the `fixed_clustering.py` file in `FIXED_CHANNEL_CATEGORIES`.
- - `In KEYWORD_CATEGORY_MAP` keywords are used if the channel is not yet mapped to any category.
+ - `In KEYWORD_CATEGORY_MAP` keywords are used for the channels that are not yet mapped to any category.
- - It calls OpenAI API to get possible keywords based on the category name.
+ - It calls OpenAI API to get keywords based on the category name.
- - The code uses fixed categories as a training material for categorizing the rest.
+ - The code uses fixed categories as a training material for categorizing the remaining channels.
  - You check the results by executing `show_most_watched_categories()` method in the end, although I recommend using SQLite-web app or similar for querying the data.
    Getting the categorization right may require 10-100 reruns, depending on how perfect you want it to be.
- - You can cache OpenAI results if you get tired of waiting for the API.
+ - You can cache OpenAI results with `read_from_cache` parameter if you get tired of waiting for the API.

-All comments and improvements are welcomed!

 Some examples from the data: